 New Year’s Day

-How about offering tempting new customer discounts if you’re a yoga studio or a free introductory session if you’re a health coach?
-Don’t forget inspirational quotes, too — anything that makes it easier for people to set themselves up to achieve their new goals is a good idea right now.
+And don’t forget about posting inspirational quotes, too — anything that makes it easier for people to achieve their new goals is a good idea right now.

 In general, this day is an opportunity to connect with your customers located in Australia, or to acknowledge the day if you have a brand with a strong Australian identity.

 January is the end of college football season in the United States, culminating in the big NCAA college football national championship — which takes place on January 9 in 2023.

 If you own a sports bar, café, restaurant or are in any way involved with sports, connect with your audience to celebrate the big game.
 This could involve: